programmfabrik/fylr-plugin-tray-link-manager/README.md

   * icon (e.g. "fa-superpowers")
   * groups (choose from select)

+The URL must always be a URL that can also be accessed via the main menu on the left.
+Otherwise the tray entry will not be displayed.
+So Url = root menu link without domain

 ## sources

 The source code of this plugin is managed in a git repository at <https://github.com/programmfabrik/fylr-plugin-tray-link-manager>.